 Integrating GRC Into ESG: To What End?

 It is glaring that companies and organizations assess their ESG target.
 It is as though the Environment is the only aspect of ESG as we see tons of efforts being poured into the Environment while the other two aspects, which are society and government, receive only a little attention.
-To change the dynamic, the government aspects must retain more focus and attention to be competitiveness on the ESG target.
+To change the dynamic, the government aspects must retain more focus and attention to be competitive on the ESG target.
 The challenge faced with this is that the government’s aspect of the ESG lacks ineffective monitoring and reporting.
 Thus there is a need to introduce external initiatives that could help with this.

 Role Of GRC in ESG

-GRC has been defined as a link to ESG targets and the processes as it offers more detailed and structured guidance on how organizations can deliver and attain the ESG target.
+GRC has been defined as a link to ESG targets and processes as it offers more detailed and structured guidance on how organizations can deliver and attain the ESG target.

 ESG and GRC share a common element: the G, which stands for government.
 So it begins with certain rights and clearly defined objectives for the areas of governance, followed by managing uncertainty and risks.